klytje/Speciale/analysis/scripts/special/readme.txt

 corr_funcs
 plots a whole bunch of correlation functions.
 I had some issues with some of them not being normalized, and this plot helped me realize which.

+momentum_analysis <output path> <input file>
+creates a series of plots based on the momentum vectors of the input. these include the E23 plot and a correlation angle & fit

+dalitz_fitter
+run it without any arguments for more information

+phase_space <output path> <input sim3a_i file>
+plots the phase space distribution for mul=2 and mul=3 separately